jacktan130802/MindfulHacks/README.md

 - We included a [Google Colab](https://colab.research.google.com/drive/1lxiOH5_TBMBtd0mHY0GGWz2ry9msAhVy?usp=sharing) for you guys to also try out! (**no set up required!**)
     - Gets your emotion from 1 photograph

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-10s capture of the mood in the Mood Detector

 # Code Deployment
-The following is our dashboard url.
-It is responsive based on mood detected from AI.
+The following is our dashboard URL.
+It responds based on mood detected from AI.

 https://mobot-app-39805.web.app/

 # Dependencies

-ML libraries to install : Pillow, Transformers, PyTorch , OpenCV, numpy
+ML libraries to install : Pillow, Transformers, PyTorch, OpenCV, NumPy